rushisuthar21/ai-doc-chatbot/README.md

 AI/ML: Hugging Face APIs

-Concepts: Retrieval-Augmented Generation (RAG), Context Prompting
+Concepts: Retrieval-Augmented Generation (RAG), Context Prompting add your .env file in backedn folder and add the aistudio.google.com/api-key and hugging face api in it.

 📌 Overview This project demonstrates how modern AI APIs can be combined with full-stack development to create an intelligent document assistant.
 Users can upload files and instantly interact with their content through a conversational interface.